U-41792

 U-41792 is a small molecule developed by the Upjohn Company as a hypobetalipoproteinemic agent, meaning it lowers levels of beta-lipoproteins, including low-density lipoprotein (LDL) such as apolipoprotein B, in the blood.
 Elevated LDL levels can lead to early-onset atherosclerosis and increase the risk of heart problems.

 U-41792 demonstrated its ability to reduce lipid levels in hyperlipemic rats.

 Synthesis

 In order to synthesize U-41792, the alcohol of adamantane called 1-adamantanol is reacted with sodium to generate its corresponding alkoxide.
 This alkoxide then undergoes a nucleophilic aromatic substitution on p-fluoronitrobenzene to form the corresponding ether.
 This nitro group is then reduced and alkylated to give U-41792.

-N.B.
-4-Fluoronitrobenzene has dual use in the synthesis of B777-81 & WAY-213,613 also.